camunda/camunda-docs-manual/content/user-guide/spring-framework-integration/configuration.md

 # Configure a Container-Managed Process Engine as a Spring Bean

-If you want the process engine to be registered with the BPM platform ProcessEngineService, you must use `org.camunda.bpm.engine.spring.container.ManagedProcessEngineFactoryBean` instead of the ProcessEngineFactoryBean shown in the example above.
+If you want the process engine to be registered with the Camunda Platform ProcessEngineService, you must use `org.camunda.bpm.engine.spring.container.ManagedProcessEngineFactoryBean` instead of the ProcessEngineFactoryBean shown in the example above.
 You will also need to ensure:

 1. That none of your webapps include camunda-webapp\*.jar within their own lib folder, this should be at a shared level.
 2. That your server.xml contains JNDI entries for the 'ProcessEngineService' and 'ProcessApplicationService' as below: